k-ool/hacking-tools/README.md

 🔹 [Caldera](https://github.com/mitre/caldera) - Automated Adversary Emulation Platform

-🔹 [Awesome SHodan Queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
+🔹 [Awesome Shodan Queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻

 🔹 [Windows Hacks](https://github.com/LazoCoder/Windows-Hacks) - Creative and unusual things that can be done with the Windows API.